Brugal: Description

+Brugal is enjoyed neat, over ice, mixed with Coca-Cola ("Coke") or Pepsi which is commonly referred to as a "cuba libre" with green sweet lemons or yellow sweet lemons (Lemon dulce) green dragon lemons or yellow dragon lemons (dragón verde or dragón amarillo) or mixed with 7-up or sprite which is commonly referred to as a ‘santo libre’.
+Some people mix Brugal with fresh fruit juices.
+It is also usually the main ingredient in Mama Juana which is a drink that is rumored to have qualities as an aphrodisiac.

 A number of Brugal rums have been submitted at international spirit ratings organizations for review.
 The Extra Viejo has performed reasonably well.
 Wine Enthusiast awarded it scores of "90-95" in 2009, while the San Francisco World Spirits Competition gave it a silver medal in that same year.